deplatt/GrinNet/Written_Reports/Sprint_4/s4-planning-report.md

 Jero:
 - Create the user manual
-- Write more frontend tests for the new pages
+- Write more frontend tests for the new pages (settings)
 - Implement settings page
 - Conduct stakeholer meeting (John)